sfigg/commercialization-public/manufacture/desktop/customize-the-default-user-profile-by-using-copyprofile.md

     2. Click **Control Panel**, and then click **Add or remove user accounts**.

     3. Select any additional user account other than the built-in administrator account that you configured, and then delete it.

-    **Note**
+        > [!note]
-    Delete all other user accounts on the computer before you customize the built-in administrator account.
+        > Delete all other user accounts on the computer before you customize the built-in administrator account.